 Adopt a Shelter Cat Month month brings attention to the fact that millions of felines are in need of loving forever homes.
 Here’s what you should know about this special month and how you can help.

 Adopt a Shelter Cat Month comes right at the change of seasons from spring to summer.
 The spring brings lots of kittens and their stray mamas into local shelters and rescue groups.

-Not only are adopters needed, but foster moms and dads are personally responsible for saving thousands of lives every year by providing a warm, safe place for mama cats to nurse their young until they are old enough to be adopted.
+Not only are adopters needed, but foster moms and dads save thousands of lives every year by providing warm, safe places for mama cats to nurse their young until they are old enough to be adopted.

-If you’re looking to adopt, also consider an older or senior cat — these felines are no less loving and in need of a home, but are often overlooked for younger cats or kittens.
-Black cats also suffer their own kind of discrimination, as they are superstitiously thought of as “bad luck” and don’t photograph well in pictures that are posted online.
+If you’re looking to adopt, then consider an older or senior cat.
+These felines are no less loving, but are often overlooked for younger cats or kittens.
+Black cats also suffer their own kind of discrimination, as they are superstitiously thought of as “bad luck” and don’t photograph as well in pictures.